Al-Barakah (Islamic State administrative district)

 Al-Barakah (الْبَرَكَة) is a Syrian administrative district of the Islamic State (IS), a Salafi jihadist militant group and unrecognised proto-state.
-Originally set up as al-Barakah Province (وِلَايَة الْبَرَكَة) to govern ISIL territories in al-Hasakah Governorate, the province shifted south after 2016 due to the territorial losses to the YPG/YPJ.
-Having been demoted from province to district in 2018, al-Barakah administered a small strip of land along the Euphrates in Deir ez-Zor Governorate until the Battle of Baghuz Fawqani, since then the "territory" has turned into an insurgency.
+Originally set up as al-Barakah Province (وِلَايَة الْبَرَكَة) to govern IS territories in al-Hasakah Governorate, the province shifted south after 2016 due to the territorial losses to the YPG/YPJ.
+Having been demoted from province to district in 2018, al-Barakah administered a small strip of land along the Euphrates in Deir ez-Zor Governorate until the Battle of Baghuz Fawqani; since then the "territory" has turned into an insurgency.

 History

-After entering the Syrian Civil War in 2013, the Islamic State of Iraq and the Levant started to call al-Hasakah Governorate "al-Barakah" (translated "the blessing" or "the blessed").
-Having captured vast swaths of Iraq and Syria, ISIL reorganized itself as proto-state in 2013/14, creating a government and 18 provinces ("wilayah") under the authority of the "Provincial Council" to administer its territories.
-Al-Barakah Province was founded in early 2014 to govern ISIL-held areas in al-Hasakah Governorate, and essentially claimed the same boundaries as the latter.
-In a number of battles in course of 2014, most notably the Battle of Markada, ISIL defeated other rebel factions in the governorate and integrated their territories into al-Barakah Province.
+After entering the Syrian Civil War in 2013, the Islamic State started to call al-Hasakah Governorate "al-Barakah" (translated "the blessing" or "the blessed").
+Having captured vast swaths of Iraq and Syria, IS reorganized itself as proto-state in 2013/14, creating a government and 18 provinces ("wilayah") under the authority of the "Provincial Council" to administer its territories.
+Al-Barakah Province was founded in early 2014 to govern IS-held areas in al-Hasakah Governorate, and essentially claimed the same boundaries as the latter.
+In a number of battles in course of 2014, most notably the Battle of Markada, IS defeated other rebel factions in the governorate and integrated their territories into al-Barakah Province.
 The province was further expanded during the 2014 Eastern Syria offensive.
 Nevertheless, the province's actual control remained limited to al-Hasakah Governorate's west and south, while the rest was held by YPG/YPJ and the Syrian Army.

 After already losing much of its territory in 2015 to a number of YPG-led offensives, al-Barakah was reduced to al-Hasakah Governorate's frontier areas during the al-Shaddadi offensive of early 2016.
 Much of al-Barakah's regional leadership was also killed by an American airstrike in the latter offensive.
-By late 2017, al-Barakah consisted just of a few villages and oil wells in al-Hasakah Governorate's east; in response, the ISIL central command transferred some areas which previously belonged to "al-Furat [Euphrates] Province" to al-Barakah.
+By late 2017, al-Barakah consisted just of a few villages and oil wells in al-Hasakah Governorate's east; in response, the IS central command transferred some areas which previously belonged to "al-Furat [Euphrates] Province" to al-Barakah.
 Around November of that year, the leadership of al-Barakah Province agreed to a month-long ceasefire with the YPG-led Syrian Democratic Forces.
 On 19 April 2018, much of al-Barakah's leadership, including its governor, general Sharia official, and 30 battalion and sector commanders, were killed by a bombing during a meeting.